GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 ==== Ablation study on sources angular proximity

-The decoding process, presented in @sec:ssl:multi_source:method:detection_decoding, consists in extracting the local maxima of the predicted #acr("DoA") spectrum.
+The decoding process, presented in @sec:ssl:multi_source:method:doa_repr, consists in extracting the local maxima of the predicted #acr("DoA") spectrum.
 The abscissas of the resulting peaks are considered as the final angle values.
 As such, samples involving sources with close #acr("DoA") values are expected to be challenging for our method.